 During a mounted hippotherapy session, the therapist and equine will challenge the rider’s motor and sensory systems.
 The three-dimensional movement of the horse stimulates a multi-system response from the participant.
 Participants with physical challenges gain mobility, strength, balance and endurance, leading to new or improved motor skills.

 For participants with sensory challenges, the movement of the horse assists in modulating arousal, which facilitates an improved ability to focus their attention and engage with others.
 Off horse interaction, such as grooming, offers novel sensory input as well as an opportunity to form a relationship with the equine; a sentient being.

 The hippotherapy clinician may add additional activities to stimulate other systems such as vision, auditory, respiratory, speech, or cognition to achieve functional outcomes that transition into daily life.

-For individuals struggling with mental health and emotional well-being Occupational therapy incorporating the horse can be a unique and valuable experience.
+For individuals struggling with mental health and emotional well-being, incorporating the horse into occupational therapy can be a unique and valuable experience.

 Both mounted and unmounted activities provide opportunities for the development of:

 - Emotional self-awareness

 Interaction with a horse has long been known to reduce stress and anxiety.
 The horse often reflects our emotions and attitudes providing an individualized learning experience with powerful results.

 Lisa Kafka, OTR, HPCS, ESMHL is the director of our hippotherapy program.
 She is a licensed occupational therapist, a certified hippotherapy clinical specialist through the American Hippotherapy Association, a registered riding instructor, and equine specialist in mental health through PATH International.
 Lisa is also a certified Neuro-Developmental Treatment therapist.